lf-lang/playground-lingua-franca/examples/C/src/decentralized-coordination/README.md

 <img src="figures/Unbounded.png" width=800 alt="Unbounded"/>

+Here, the `Sink` reactor has a large STA.
 Because the `Source` does not advance logical time, and because it has no upstream federates, it will produce outputs as fast as possible.
 The `Sink`, however, because of the call to `lf_sleep()` in its reaction to the input, cannot keep up.
 If you monitor the execution, you will see that the memory usage of the `Sink` federate will grow without bound as incoming messages pile up, waiting to be processed.